ozanMSFT/pytorch-wiki/Developer-FAQ.md

 Note that while the numerics of out= are that the operation is performed and then its results are "safe" copied, behind the scenes operations may reuse the storage of out= tensors and fuse the copy for efficiency.
 Many operations, like add, perform these optimizations.

+### How do in place operations work in PyTorch?

+In place operations in PyTorch operate directly on their input tensor's memory.
+These operations typically have an underscore at the end of their name to specify they're inplace.
+For example, torch.add(a, b) produces a tensor c with its own storage, but a.add_(b) modifies a's data.
+From a UX standpoint, these operations are equivalent to specifying the modified tensor as an "out tensor."
+That is, torch.add(a, b, out=a) is equivalent to a.add_(b).

+One caveat with this thinking is that gradients for operations using the out kwarg are not supported, but gradients are often supported for operations performed in place.

 ### Reshaping operations and returning self, a view, or a tensor with its own storage

 Reshaping operations in PyTorch manipulate a tensor's shape without modifying its elements.
 Examples of these operations are `contiguous()`, `reshape()`, and `flatten()`.
 These operations have different options for what to return: